As a general entry requirement, students must have completed:

 - For Business and Social Sciences: one year of studies at university level (equivalent to 60 ects) within a relevant field of study, before the summer school starts.

 - AND students must meet the individual course prerequisites listed under each course description, if any.

 Furthermore, English language skills equivalent to the Danish B level in English is required (see "English skills" section)

-We will try to welcome as many qualified students as possible.
-If, however, the number of qualified external applicants exceeds course capacity, we will select in the following order:
+We welcome as many qualified students as possible.
+If the number of qualified external applicants exceeds course capacity, we select in the following order:

-Please make sure to submit the following signed documents through our onlline application system:
+Please make sure to submit the following signed documents through our online application system: